-Please refer to the Member Evidence of Coverage (EOC) for more information - a link is available above under "Links to Benefit Materials."
+Please refer to the Member's specific benefit plan documentation for more information - a link is available above under "Links to Passport Medicare Benefit Materials."

-Molina partners with Providers/vendors for certain services.
-To find an in-network Provider/vendor, please refer to the Provider Online Directory on Molina's website at MolinaHealthcare.com.
+A referral from the Member's PCP is not required for mandatory supplemental benefits.
+Passport partners with Providers/vendors for certain services.
+To find an in-network Provider/vendor, please visit the Provider Online Directory available on PassportProviderDirectory.com.